Valha-xyz/valha-defi-connectors/README.md

 🚨 Make sure your pools.js, analytics/index.js and interactions/index.js respect the expected EXPORT 🚨

-🤞 Check src/connectors or the INTERFACE section below
+🤞 Check in the `src/connectors` of the staging branch to check examples or read the INTERFACE section below

 <h3>5.
 Make sure your integration works by running the TEST suites. </h3>